webspiderteam/Bluetooth-DMM-For-Windows/README.md

 New Alpha Release is in WPF type and added 10byte protocol that Aneng V05B uses and also another 10byte protocol that Aneng St207 uses.
 You can download it from releases.
-Code is not uploaded yet because it needs more checking.
-Link is here that compiled  https://github.com/webspiderteam/Bluetooth-DMM-For-Windows/releases/tag/WPFAlpha_1.03
+Link is here that compiled  [https://github.com/webspiderteam/Bluetooth-DMM-For-Windows/releases](https://github.com/webspiderteam/Bluetooth-DMM-For-Windows/releases/tag/WPFRelease1.05)

 # Contributing